kellykochanski/rescal-snow/README.md

  - Uncertainty quantification
 and a general ability to run the model often enough to trust that our results are robust, reproducible, and difficult to skew by cherry-picking.

-We have therefore added utilities that make it easy to run batches of dozens of runs of rescal-snow.
+We have therefore added utilities to help you set up batches of many runs of rescal-snow.

 ReSCAL v1.6 is technically configured to run in parallel (see the OPENMP flag in src/defs.h; this allows the lattice gas the the cellular automaton to run on separate processors).
 We have not emphasized this feature in rescal-snow because we have not been able to achieve satisfying parallel efficiency; thus far, we have found it more useful to perform larger numbers of serial runs.